Waste Connections: Base Breakout Points To Higher Prices

 Waste Connections (NYSE:WCN) is a stock I've been watching the past few years, but always seem to miss it when it signals a breakout.
 I finally decided to actually put the stock on my main watchlist this year, as I grew tired of somehow missing it on my nightly scans for new breakouts.
-Unfortunately by the time I finally moved it to my watchlist, I'd already missed a 80% run in the stock over the past 2 years.
+Unfortunately, by the time I finally moved it to my watchlist, I'd already missed an 80% run in the stock over the past 2 years.
 I have long been a fan of the company's fundamentals, as the garbage industry is not going anywhere anytime soon.

-Waste Connections closed 2016 up 40%, and was one of the few stocks that never broke its 200-day moving average once last year.
-The stock weather the Q1 correction like a rock, only correcting by a mere 10%.
+Waste Connections closed 2016 up 40% and was one of the few stocks that never broke its 200-day moving average once last year.
+The stock weathered the Q1 correction like a rock, only correcting by a mere 10%.
 Despite a powerful start to the year, the stock frustrated investors a little by grinding to a halt in August.
-While the S&P-500 and other sectors exploded higher in Q4, Waste Connections sat idle carving out a base between $72.00 and $79.00.
+While the S&P 500 and other sectors exploded higher in Q4, Waste Connections sat idle, carving out a base between $72.00 and $79.00.
 Today it finally broke out of that base, and has signaled a new long entry based on my trend following system.
 Not only did the stock close at a new 3-month, it also simultaneously recorded a new all-time high close as well.

 (Source: TC2000.com)